Jennifer Mizrahi

 Professional Activities

 Jennifer is an active member of Cal Cities (League of California Cities), Desert Bar Association, and the Southwestern Alumni Association.
-Jennifer is a member of the Attorney Development and Succession Committee of Cal Cities and chairs the Law School Outreach subcommittee.
+For the past decade, Jennifer has been a member of the Attorney Development and Succession Committee of Cal Cities and currently chairs the Law School Outreach subcommittee, as well as the Municipal Law Institute.
 In the past, Jennifer was Chairperson of the Cannabis Regulation Committee of Cal Cities.
 Jennifer was one of a team of cannabis attorneys who drafted “Seed to Sale: A Guide to Regulating Cannabis in California Cities,” a leading legal treatise used throughout the State of California.

 Up Close